How to Make Simple and Inexpensive DIY Closet Shelves

 6. Once all your frames are up, it’s time to put on the shelf tops.
 Take your top board (this is your 1×12) and place it on your frame all the way into the back corners then use your nail gun or a hammer and nails to secure it.
 Adding wood glue will also keep it more secure.

 7. The last step to assembly is to nail the 1×3 to the front.
 Take your time and line it up well so you don’t have a lip!
 This piece simply makes it look more finished.
 Again we used a nail gun, but a hammer and nails will work too.
 Just be careful not to dent your boards.

-You will have some tiny nails to cover if you used a nail gun.
+You will have some tiny nails to cover on your closet shelves if you used a nail gun.
 Use a TINY spot of wood filler and allow it to dry.
 Once it is dry sand your boards then wipe them fully.

 After you have many options – you could stain the boards and then seal them, but we personally loved the natural look so just sealed the boards by rolling the sealer on with a foam roller.